BrokenShell/Fortuna/README.md

 Fortuna's native shuffle uses Knuth-B, optimized for large workloads while remaining competitive at ordinary sizes.

 Fortuna 6 is a clean break from the historical API.
-It supports Python 3.11 through 3.14, vendors the immutable Storm 5.0.1 header, and is licensed under MIT.
+It supports Python 3.14, vendors the immutable Storm 5.0.1 header, and is licensed under MIT.

 > Fortuna 6.0.0 is under active development and has not been published to PyPI.